-Dr. Chan-Olmsted’s research expertise includes digital/mobile/cross-platform media consumption, brand and media engagement, brand trust, competition between legacy and emerging media platforms, and AI applications in media and marketing communications.
-Her current studies involve audience engagement, media brand trust measurement, and AI personalization/business adoption.
-She has conducted consumer research for Google, Adidas, U.S. National Association of Broadcasters, the Cable Center, Nielsen, Huffington Post (Germany), Bertelsmann (Gruner + Jahr), Association of Top German Sport Sponsors (S20 group), and others.
-Recipient of over 30 national and international research awards and author of hundreds of publications, Dr. Chan-Olmsted served as the Research Association Dean for six years.
-She is currently the Director of Media Consumer Research who develops applied research projects with industry partners on emerging media technology consumption
+Sylvia Chan-Olmsted is a professor in the College of Journalism and Communications.
+Her research expertise includes digital, mobile and cross-platform media consumption, brand and media engagement, brand trust, competition between legacy and emerging media platforms, and AI applications in media and marketing communications.
+Sylvia's current studies involve audience engagement, media brand trust measurement, and AI personalization/business adoption.
+Sylvia served as the research association dean for six years.
+She is currently the director of media consumer research who develops applied research projects with industry partners on emerging media technology consumption

 Industry Expertise (6)